jiefeixia/Pointer/README.md

 # Installation
+* download the whole folder and decompression
-required environment: python 3.5+, required packages are listed in requirement.txt, you can install by `pip install -r requirement.txt`
+* required environment: python 3.5+, required packages are listed in requirement.txt, you can install by `pip install -r requirement.txt`

-download all .py file (you don't need to download the data folder, the program can crawl the most updated data automatically when first lauched)
+* If you are using Anaconda, don't forget to activate your environment by `activate env_name`(you can find your environment name by `conda env list`).
+Or you might see the error
+`Drawing salary histogram for consultant(predicted by glassdoor) This application failed to start because it could not find or load the Qt platform plugin "windows" in "".

+Available platform plugins are: direct2d, minimal, offscreen, windows.

+Reinstalling the application may fix this problem.`

-run Point_v1.py
+* run Point_v1.py